-Technology consultants start with functionality defined by the owner and select the product that best matches the project requirements.
+Technology consultants start with functionality defined by the owner and select the product that best fits the project requirements.
 The goal is to deliver a functional solution to the project within its budget.
-Oftentimes, HSJ designs solutions that meet budget needs and enable future growth.
+HSJ designs solutions that enable future growth without exceeding budget constraints.

 An integrator is typically a subcontractor to the project’s general contractor.
 General contractors are motivated to meet a deadline, but at times may be driving so hard toward the completion date that they overlook key requirements being missed by the integrator.
 As a subcontractor, the integrator is not at liberty to raise concerns to the building owner on project delays.
 This leaves owners finding out about delays on move-in day without a clear timeline.

-Working directly with building owners, technology consultants will raise concerns as they arise.
-When HSJ works with an integrator, it’s common for them to come to us with concerns they believe we should bring to the owner.
+Working directly with general contractor and/or building owners, technology consultants will raise concerns as they arise.
 The technology consultant owns the timeline, and if a project is delayed, they can provide a reliable appraisal of the timeline to minimize the effects of the delay on business operations.

 Technology consultants, such as HSJ, are responsible for the technology to function as it was designed to.
 This means we have integrators mock-up each room for technology testing depending on the scale, complexity and schedule.

 It’s typical for an integrator to use multiple project managers throughout any project with a two to three year timeline.
 This often means a loss in communication from requirements captured in original meeting notes and relationships that lack trust and reliability.